AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-api.md

 ### Parameters

 `string tenantId`
-The tenant identifier
+Tenant identifier

 `string namespaceId`
-The namespace identifier
+Namespace identifier

 `string[] ids`
-A parameter consisting of a comma-separated list of asset Ids that you want to delete.
+Parameter consisting of a comma-separated list of asset Ids that you want to delete.

 ### Response